brunogama/TypeInferedFactory/README.md

 # 🏭 Type-Inferred Factory Protocol System and Macro

-This is a experiment using swift parameter packs.
-It's core ideia is to create protocol system to make factories (or something that is quite a factory) and its produced objects easier.
+This is an experiment using Swift parameter packs.
+Its core idea is to create a protocol system to make factories (or something resembling factories) and their produced objects more manageable.

 ## Concept

-The core idea of this factory like implementation is to not leak object implementation details inside the factory.
-For that I come up with some protocols to asssist to solve this problem.
+The core idea of this factory-like implementation is to encapsulate object creation details within a factory, preventing direct exposure of implementation details.
+To achieve this, I devised two protocols to address this problem.

-**1 - TypeInferedFactoryBuildable**
+**1 - `TypeInferedFactoryBuildable`**

 A protocol for types that can be constructed using a factory method.